MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/edit-entities.md

 - **Keys**.
 [Define alternate keys to reference records](define-alternate-keys-reference-records.md)

-You can also make changes to records that support the table:
+You can also make changes to rows that support the table:

 - **Business Rules**.
 More information: [Create business rules and recommendations to apply logic in a form](../model-driven-apps/create-business-rules-recommendations-apply-logic-form.md)